GSA/notifications-api/README.md

 ./run.sh
 ```

-This will create a local `.env` file for you, which will include a handful of
+In addition to some infrastructure setup, this will also create a local `.env`
+file for you in the project's root directory, which will include a handful of
 project-specific environment variables.

 **OPTIONAL:** If you want to send data to New Relic from your local develpment